Consilium5128/Emotion-Recognition-FER4/README.md

 The best accuracy obtained by the paper with the JAFFE dataset was 97.65% with an average of 97.18%

 Our final model yielded the highest accuracy of 100% which was almost consistent after the 3rd epoch.
-There were differences noticed in the training times too as our model required 51 minutes at max to train while on the same computer, it required approximately 9 hours to train using the paper's parameters.

 ## Visualization
 **Initial Image**